xiaoyuetang/keelia-python-eos/README.md

 ## Usage

+PLEASE CHANGE FILE PATH IN THE .PY FILES BEFORE YOU PROCEED

 **$ python generate_faces.py** to generate cropped faces with size 240

 **$ image-cleaner faces_result** to remove duplicated images in faces_result